Aug. 16, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Bladder dysfunction is often a disabling manifestation of a variety of brain disorders, such as normal pressure hydrocephalus, dementia with Lewy bodies, vascular dementia, and frontotemporal dementia.
 Bladder dysfunction in brain disorders manifests with detrusor overactivity (urinary frequency, urgency, and urge incontinence).
 The spinal disorders, like trauma, infection, ischemia, hemorrhage, tumor, inflammation, and degeneration, produce capacity, hyperreflexic, and overactive bladder.
 Bladder dysfunction will also result from lesions of the conus medullaris, cauda equina, or peripheral nerves.
 Congenital Zika syndrome has been implicated in lower urinary tract dysfunction.
 A lower motor neuron type of urinary bladder manifests with an areflexic detrusor, a large hypotonic bladder, a tight and competent internal sphincter, and failure to empty.
 The acute cauda equina syndrome is often an emergency requiring urgent imaging and surgery.
 Clinical details, like history of illness, physical examination and pad count along with urodynamic studies are helpful in determining the optimum bladder treatment.
 Early treatment is essential to prevent renal damage and secondary bladder-wall changes, thus, improving long-term outcomes.
 Intradetrusor injections of onabotulinum toxin A have been found effective in improving the bladder function and quality of life.
 Anti-Nogo-A antibodies augment neuronal sprouting, neuronal regeneration, and functional recovery.
-Anti-Nogo-A antibodies have been evaluated in animals with spinal cord injury to facilitate neuronal regeneration with the objective to improve lower urinary tract dysfunction.
 A review indicated that mirabegron, a β3-adrenoceptor agonist, is effective in neurogenic bladder unresponsive to antimuscarinic drugs.
 Surgical treatment is indicated if all other forms of treatment, oral pharmacologic or intradetrusor injection, and intermittent catheterization fails.
 Bladder augmentation is the gold standard surgical procedure.
+Intradetrusor injection of autologous muscle derived cells, collected from patient’s own quadriceps femoris muscle, has been found effective in patients with underactive bladder.
 The author discusses various aspects of neurogenic bladder.

 • Neurogenic bladder is a dysfunction of the lower urinary tract due to disease of the CNS or PNS involved in the control of micturition.